GLG 3.6 Release: New Features and

 transparent when this images are displayed.
 This is accomplished by

-layer type, and specifying black as a transparent
+OPAQUE layer type, and specifying black as a transparent

 color.
-Transparent color precision is also used to eliminate artifacts of lossy
+Transparent color precision is also used to eliminate

-Aerial Images shown on the right, use tiles created in the UTM
+0.5m Aerial Images shown on the right, use tiles created

-This black areas should also be treated as transparent when this images
+should also be treated as transparent when this images are

 The transparent color attribute is already supported by the map